wpfleger96/Life/README.md

     grid (at the appropriate size) and assign it to the <code>grid</code>
     instance variable.

- 2. <code>void display()</code>: Displays the grid.
-More information about
+ 2. (5 points) <code>void display()</code>: Displays the grid.
+More information
-    displaying the grid is included in a section below.
+    about displaying the grid is included in a section below.

- 3. <code>void prompt()</code>: Prompts the user for input.
-The user should be presented with the option to either continue to the next generation or quit the game.
+ 3. (10 points) <code>void prompt()</code>: Prompts the user for input.
+The user
+    should be presented with the option to either continue to the next generation or quit the game.
 More information on the prompt is included in a section below.

- 4. <code>void update()</code>: Update the grid according to the rules of the Game of Life.
+ 4. (10 points) <code>void update()</code>: Update the grid according to the
+    rules of the Game of Life.

     In this method, you will need to create a new two-dimensional boolean array (for the grid at the next time step/tick) that is the same size as the existing grid.
 Then, you will examine every cell in the existing grid and apply the following rules:

-     1. If a cell in the existing grid is alive and has fewer than two neighbours that are alive, then it should be set to dead in the new grid.
+     * If a cell in the existing grid is alive and has fewer than two neighbours that are alive, then it should be set to dead in the new grid.
 We call this under-population.

-     2. If a cell in the existing grid is alive and has two or three neighbours that are alive, then it should be set to alive in the new grid.
+     * If a cell in the existing grid is alive and has two or three neighbours that are alive, then it should be set to alive in the new grid.

-     3. If a cell in the existing grid is alive and has more than three neighbours that are alive, then it should be set to dead in the new grid.
+     * If a cell in the existing grid is alive and has more than three neighbours that are alive, then it should be set to dead in the new grid.
 We call this overcrowding.

-     4. If a cell in the existing grid is dead and has exactly three neighbours that are alive, then it should be set to alive in the new grid.
+     * If a cell in the existing grid is dead and has exactly three neighbours that are alive, then it should be set to alive in the new grid.
 We call this reproduction.

+    After every cell has been examined and the new grid is populated, you need to set the value of the existing grid instance variable to the newly created array.

- 5. <code>void init(int numCells)</code>: Generates the initial population
+ 5. (10 points) <code>void init(int numCells)</code>: Generates the initial
-    randomly.
+    population randomly.

+    In this method, you will need to randomly make a cell in the grid alive as many times as is indicated by the <code>numCells</code> parameter</code>.
+    Take special care that you do not assign <code>true</code> to the same location twice as that will result in fewer cells than intended being made alive.

 ### Note about Other Methods

 Although there are other methods already implemented (for convenience), you may